rppicomidi/EZ_USB_MIDI_HOST/README.md

 at the same directory level as this library and the usb_midi_host library.

 In the project's `CMakeLists.txt` `target_link_libraries` section,
-add the `` library.
+add the `EZ_USB_MIDI_HOST` library.
 The library interface in cmake will pull in other library dependencies it needs.
 See the examples in `examples/C-Code` for examples.
 If you are using the Pico PIO USB Library to implement the USB Host, see the `EZ_USB_MIDI_HOST_PIO_example` for other details.

 ## Arduino
-First, use the Library Manager to install this library (TODO: publish this library to the Arduino Library Registry) and install all of its dependencies (Adafruit TinyUSB Arduino Library, the Arduino MIDI Library, the usb_midi_host Library).
+First, use the Library Manager to install this library and install all of its dependencies (Adafruit TinyUSB Arduino Library, the Arduino MIDI Library, the usb_midi_host Library).
 Next, if your hardware requires it, install the Pico_PIO_USB library.